 As medicine was advancing relatively slowly at the time, the Pharmacopoeia of 1915 has been taken as a measure of the position reached at the end of the 19th century.
 The documents on the Manchester Hospitals Pharmacopoeia and Wesley's Primitive Physic have been rendered into Adobe Acrobat Reader format with file sizes of 150 KB and 250 KB respectively.
 A convenient way of using the documents is to use the "find on this page" feature in Acrobat Reader.
 Free copies of the latest version of Adobe Acrobat Reader can be downloaded from the Adobe site

-Materia Medica from Manchester Hospital Pharmacopoeia of 1827 (Needs Adobe Acrobat Reader)
+Materia Medica from Manchester Hospital Pharmacopoeia of 1827 (Needs a pdf reader)

 A Treatise on the Management of Pregnant and Lying-In Women, by Charles White, FRS, London, 1773, Chapters 1 and V1 on Puerperal Fever.
 (Needs Adobe Acrobat Reader).
 A brief biography of Charles White appears on my site on Intellectual Revolution in the North West.